Timescape Garden

 Peter Korn, garden designer and plant specialist.

-Linnea Andersdotter Rundgren, ecosystem restoration designer.
-Vice chair of Biotopbyggerna.
+Linnea Andersdotter Rundgren, ecosystem restoration designer, director Natur_konst_design

 Project Overview